richardsavery/demos/_projects/shimonraps.md

 <!-- ![](/images/dashshimon.png) -->
 ###### About:
 Shimon raps emerged out of an interest in applying our automatic lyric creation system to a real-time model.
-This system focuses aims to capture many of unique aspects of lingusitic characteristics of hip hop and lyrical flow through rhythm and phrasing.
-The final system is interactive allowing a rapper to respond in dialogue with Shimon.
+This system aims to capture many of unique aspects of lingusitic characteristics of hip hop and lyrical flow through rhythm and phrasing.
+The final system is interactive, allowing a rapper to respond in dialogue with Shimon.

 ### Selected Press and Videos